magento/architecture/design-documents/graph-ql/lightweight-resolver.md

 * Additional filtration in MySql took: 120-2000 ms

 For achieving the better performance we **must accept limitations**:
-1. Use current Search API for simultaneously make search and filter by attributes (actually this is a mix of **Advansed Search + Quick Search functionality**)
+1. Use current Search API for simultaneously make search and filter by attributes (actually this is a mix of **Advanced Search + Quick Search functionality**)
 1. New implementation will not be functionally compatible with previous

 **Here are the list of changes that will be made for new GraphQl Resolver**

 ### 1. Product Filtering
 Current Product Filter will be eliminated and replaced with new one, which will follow the following rules:
-(actually this is behaviour of Advanced Search)
+(actually this is behavior of Advanced Search)

 1. Product Attribute will be available for filtering if:
    1. Attribute be "searchable" and have option "Visible in Advanced Search" is set to "Yes"